jordangerdin/Camping-API/README.md

 After getting everything from requirements.txt, in your terminal type "set FLASK_APP=main.py" (windows) or export "FLASK_APP=routes.py"(mac/linux) then type "flask run".
 It should say a server is running on http://127.0.0.1:5000.
 Go to that URL and you should be able to use the app.
+You will also need to save API keys for the listed APIs in a file called .env at the root of the directory.